Details: HD (1920×1080), 3min, 2016, TV Paint

 How do you move forward when events from a distant past continue to cast their grim shadow on the present?
 Can breaking the silence ever bring a much longed for quietude?
 Voicing Silence is one woman’s attempt to find her words that have remained muted for so long.

-This film was made with my friend Abhi, who approached me with the voice recording and asked if I would be interested to make a film with it.
+This film was made with my friend Abhi, who approached me with her voice recording and asked if I would be interested in make a film with it.
 My initial response was to use metaphor to juxtapose with the very graphic narration.
 However Abhi explained that the problem with this issue in India is that no-one will talk about it, so it is touched on in euphemism, hints or silence.
-She wanted to challenge this silence, be direct and stir up emotions.
-She sent me photos of herself at that age, the area, and links to things that reminded her of the place and times.
-So I included these as references, or in the design.
+She wanted to challenge this silence, be direct and stir up emotions, in response to this I decided to be more direct with the visual approach.
+She sent me photos of herself at that age, the area, and links to things that reminded her of the place and times, so I included these as references and in the design.
 I also included references to Lachmi, as the young girl wearing red and standing on a lotus carpet design, and the dance she is doing at the start (Bharatanatyam) is one practiced by higher caste Hindu girls as an expression of spiritual ideals.
-I wanted to heighten the incongruence between the idolised feminine and contempt for women.
-I also used insect metaphor as with my other films.
+I did this because I wanted to heighten the incongruence between the idolised feminine and contempt for women and girls that leads to sexual abuse.
+I also used insects as a metaphor to add an extra layer of emotion and keep the audience active in their reading of the film.
+After making the middle section of the film, I felt that there needed to be some resolution to this experience, so I asked Abhi to record thoughts on how she felt about it now, and why she wanted to tell this story.
+She also told me that these thoughts occur to her when she goes running, which she likes to do to relieve stress.
+I liked the idea of contrasting the present with the past by highlighting that she is now in a different place physically and mentally.
+The live action, jogging, black and white, northern hemisphere winter, wealthy River Thames, is a good contrast to her childhood memories in India, bright colours, heat, rich culture, fixed camera, drawn animation.
+It highlighted the idea of a flashback memory that still continues to affect and motivate us many years down the line.

 - ‘Best Animated Film’ – NEZ International Film Festival, Kolkata, India